HOW TO COMBAT THE RESURGENCE OF THYROID PROBLEMS

 Anywhere between 98.2 and 97.2 degrees is considered normal, while temperatures outside that range generally indicate a thyroid imbalance.
 If your temperature is below 97.2, I would recommend that you take the following measures that have been shown to improve hypothyroidism.

-You might find Iosol (made by TPCS Distributors) in larger health food stores; if not, you can order it online.
+You might find Iosol (made by TPCS Distributors) in health food stores; if not, you can order it online.
+(Or your nutrition health care professional as well)

 Thytrophin is made by a highly reputable and reliable company called Standard Process Products in Palmyra, WI.
 Unfortunately, they will only sell their products to medical professionals, so you'll have to obtain a prescription or find an alternate source.
 One that's worked for us in the past is For Your Health Pharmacy at 800-456-4325.